-- Check the precleaner (if equipped) and the dust bowl daily for accumulation of dirt and debris.
-Remove any dirt and debris, as needed. - Operating in dirty conditions may require more frequent service of the air cleaner element. - The air cleaner element should be replaced at least one time per year.
-This replacement should be performed regardless of the number of cleanings.
+- · Check the air cleaner service indicator daily. - Check the pre-cleaner (if equipped) and the dust bowl daily for accumulation of dirt and debris.
+Remove any dirt and debris, as needed. - Operating in dirty conditions may require more frequent service of the air cleaner element.

-Replace the dirty air cleaner elements with clean air cleaner elements.
+Replace the dirty air cleaner elements with new air cleaner elements.
 Before installation, the air cleaner elements should be thoroughly checked for tears and/or holes in the filter material.
 Inspect the gasket or the seal of the air cleaner element for damage.
 Maintain a supply of suitable air cleaner elements for replacement purposes.

-Dual Element Air Cleaners
+Dual Element Air Cleaner